BHP Billiton set to spin off unwanted assets

 BHP’s rivals Anglo American and Rio Tinto have both said they would focus on the parts of their portfolio that can deliver higher return.

-Shares in BHP were up almost 2 percent by 1511 GMT, outperforming a 0.6 rise in an index of London-listed mining companies.
+Shares in BHP were up 2.4 percent by 7:21 a.m.
+ET, outperforming a 1.3 rise in an index of London-listed mining companies.

 BHP is relying on iron ore for the lion’s share of fiscal 2014 earnings after beating its own guidance for full-year output.